WolframResearch/WolframClientForPython/docs/intro.rst

 Call API
 +++++++++++

-Note that the API was deployed without any particular permissions, and as such is a private `CloudObject` only usable by its owner.
+Note that the API was deployed without any particular permissions, and as such is a private :wl:`CloudObject` only usable by its owner.

 Use the previously authenticated session to call the API from Python::